 The initial study group was named the Center for Object Relations (COR).
 As the group formed, two distinct directions for growth emerged.
 In time, each evolved into a separate organization.
-The Northwest Family Development Center strove to educate psychotherapists, particularly developing programs to work with young families.
-It exists today as COR-NWFDC.
-The training center for future psychoanalysts developed into Northwest Psychoanalytic Society and Institute.
+COR strove to educate psychotherapists, particularly developing programs to work with young families.
+The training center for future psychoanalysts developed into Northwestern Psychoanalytic Society and Institute.

 As is customary with groups seeking to affiliate with the IPA, the early years of NPSI’s development were overseen by a sponsoring committee of senior training analysts including Brian Robertson (Chair), Theodore Jacobs, and Earnest Lawrence.
 The committee offered guidance in all aspects of the organization’s growth during twice yearly visits between 1999 and 2004.
 These efforts were richly rewarded when NPS was granted full component society status by the IPA at its biennial congress in 2007 (Berlin).

 During the formative years NPSI sought collaborative contact with other local psychoanalytic societies and participated in forming the Seattle Inter-Institute Committee comprised of all local psychoanalytic training institutes.
 One of the enduring outcomes of this group effort is an annual clinical symposium for advanced psychoanalytic candidates and recent analytic graduates designed to develop and safeguard a space for creative psychoanalytic discourse that goes beyond the theoretical stamp of the different training institutes.